CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/activities/SierraVistaInstallfest_2017-10-28/index.md

  * The use of a welcoming station worked well once again.
 The greeter also supervised all of the installations and provided answers to questions that were asked by the guests before the installation was begun.
 However, the greeter attempted to have the guest fill out the questionnaire but some were not aware of how much RAM they had or how big their hard disk was.
 This has to be done by the installer.
 Revise this questionnaire to only include the things that we actually need and return to the practice of having the installer assist the guest in filling it out.

- * Even though we broadened our publicity to include Facebook posts we were not satisfied with the turnout.
-Continue to seek new ways to publicize the event.
+ * Even though we broadened our publicity to include Facebook posts we were not satisfied with the turnout, continue to seek new ways to publicize the event.
 (Of the 18 people attending, 8 were CLUG members, 1 was from the Herald/Review, 5 were relatives of members or guests, 1 only wanted information about Linux distros and the CLUG, and only 3 were there for installation assistance.)

  * The wired Internet seemed to recycle itself off every 30 minutes or so.
 Attempt to determine why this occurred – if it was a natural occurrence at the school or if we need to find a different way to connect to the Internet to get updates.
 All of the hardware and the CAT-5 cables had been checked before the event and were in perfect working order.